okfn/vps-setup/README.md

 This script is based on Hetzner Community guides on [How to Keep a VPS Server Safe](https://community.hetzner.com/tutorials/security-ubuntu-settings-firewall-tools)

-This script is develop for Debian 12.
+This script is developed for Debian 12.

 ## sysadmin user